 Latium - the Roman Rich

 The picturesque hills and plains were an ideal retreat for the great and good of Imperial Rome, who came to escape the oppressive summer heat of the Eternal City.
-Emperor Hadrian himself built a villa complex here in the beautiful setting of Tivoli - his opulent and extravagant creation is one of the ‘blockbuster’ sites you’ll see on this tour.
+Emperor Hadrian himself built a villa complex here in the beautiful setting of Tivoli - his opulent and extravagant creation is one of the ‘blockbuster’ sites.

-While visitors often come to see the justly famous Roman ruins at Ostia and Tivoli, it is often the smaller, lesser-known places which enchant them; such as the acres of landscaped botanical gardens at Ninfa, or the dining room of the reclusive emperor Tiberius in a cave at Sperlonga, and Alba Fucens, a hidden gem in the Apennine mountains.
+It is often the smaller, lesser-known places which enchant guests; the acres of landscaped botanical gardens at Ninfa, or the dining room of the reclusive emperor Tiberius in a cave at Sperlonga, and Alba Fucens, a hidden gem in the Apennine mountains.

 - Special Access

-We begin in Terracina, an important Roman town on the Via Appia.
-We find the ancient remains of the hilltop sanctuary of Jupiter Anxur here.
-We continue to the remains of the amazing seashore villa built for Emperor Tiberius at Sperlonga.
-Its most remarkable feature is an outdoor dining room located at the mouth of a cave filled with gigantic sculptures of mythological scenes.
+We begin in Terracina, a significant Roman town on the Via Appia.
+Here we find the ancient remains of the hilltop sanctuary of Jupiter Anxur, visit the Roman ruins and Archaeological Museum.
+This afternoon, a short drive takes us to Sperlonga.
+Emperor Tiberius’s seashore villa is found here, with its remarkable outdoor dining room at the mouth of a cave with gigantic sculptures of mythological events.

 We have special access to the famous gardens at Ninfa, which overlie a former medieval town.
-The ruins were landscaped into botanical gardens in the 1920s.
-They are now recognized as some of Europe’s finest.
+The ruins were landscaped into botanical gardens in the 1920s and are now recognised as some of Europe’s finest.
 In the afternoon we follow the road which climbs from the Pontine plain to the Latin town and Roman colony at Norba.
 From here, we can appreciate some magnificent views over the Pontine Marshes.
 During the 20th

 We visit Hadrian’s Villa which sprawls across the rolling countryside at the foot of the hills below the town of Tivoli.
-Beginning around AD 117 Hadrian took a small family villa owned by his wife and added on a whole series of grand pavilions, many of them modeled after places he had seen on his travels around the empire.
-The complex ended up larger than most Roman cities.
-We visit the town this afternoon and pay a visit to the great 16th century Villa D’Este.
-Built by Cardinal Ippolito D’Este, the son of Lucrezia Borgia and a major figure in the church politics of the era.
+This afternoon, we visit the town of Tivoli and pay a visit to the grandiose 16th Century Villa D’Este, built by Cardinal Ippolito D’Este, the son of Lucrezia Borgia.

 We head for the hills today, to visit Alba Fucens, strategically positioned on the main route to the Adriatic.
 The large site stretches over a hill with three spurs.
-This spectacularly situated city is often mentioned as a highlight by guests on this tour.
+This spectacularly situated city hosts more than sufficient riches to warrant a full day of exploration.

-We finish our tour with a visit to Ostia Antica, the harbor city at the mouth of the Tiber, a classic site to rival even Pompeii.
-We transfer to the airport for flights to the US or onward travel.
+We finish our tour with a visit to Ostia Antica, the harbour city at the mouth of the Tiber.
+We fly home this afternoon.